RenelleCarrabon/okta-ai-automation/README.md

 # Okta AI Automation Suite

-An AI-powered IT automation toolkit that handles the full employee lifecycle — onboarding, access review, and offboarding — using natural language and the Okta API.
+An AI-powered IT automation toolkit that handles the full employee lifecycle — onboarding, access review, and offboarding — using Okta API.

 ## What it does